-Richland County has a growing variety of transportation needs not provided for adequately by the private automobile or the private sector.
-Seniors, whether living alone, or in a group setting, need access to vital off-site medical care, often as far away as Cleveland or Columbus, as well as trips to shopping and recreation.
+Richland County has a growing variety of transportation needs not provided for adequately by the private sector.
+Seniors, whether living alone or in a group setting, need access to vital off-site medical care as well as trips to shopping and recreation.
 Unemployed workers without cars need transportation to training and workplaces.
-Even the least vulnerable of us can face drastically altered transportation needs if we break a leg, or lose our privilege to drive.
-These needs, and the services provided for them, can collectively be called Public Transit and Human Services transportation.
-A variety of services, of varying availability, scope and reach, are available in Richland County, ranging from the local public transit system, Richland County Transit (RCT), to retirement community vans.
-RCT’s fixed route bus service is an example of public transportation, and retirement community van is an example of the human services transportation, providing for “transportation disadvantaged” populations that include the elderly, disabled, low income and children.
+Even the least vulnerable of us can face drastically altered transportation needs if we break a leg or lose our privilege to drive.
+These needs and the services provided for them are collectively called Public Transit and Human Services Transportation.
+A variety of services are available in Richland County, ranging from the local public transit system to retirement community vans.
 While the need for these services continues to increase, funding resources remain limited.
-Passage of the Americans with Disabilities Act of 1990 (ADA), has required transit agencies with fixed route service to extend service to people with disabilities.
-Increased and/or improved coordination of services is one means of potentially increasing the services provided while using the same quantity of resources.
-A more fully coordinated transportation system may efficiently provide comprehensive and user-friendly public and private transportation services.
-Transportation programs may share resources, facilities, and information; and coordinate trip reservations, scheduling, dispatching, and passenger trips.
-Currently, many social service programs that serve the elderly, children, low-income, and people with disabilities either operate independent transportation programs, or have no transportation at all.
-The result is either 1) duplication in transportation services; or 2) people with unmet transportation needs.
+Passage of the Americans with Disabilities Act of 1990 (ADA) has required transit agencies with fixed route service to extend service to persons with disabilities.
+One means of doing this is through increased coordination of services.
+This can improve the amount of service provided while using the same resources.
+A more fully coordinated transportation system can provide comprehensive and user-friendly services efficiently.
+Transportation programs may share resources, facilities, and information and coordinate trip reservations, scheduling, dispatching, and passenger trips.
+Currently, many social service programs that serve the elderly, children, low-income, and persons with disabilities either operate independent transportation programs or have no transportation at all.
+The result is either a duplication in services or people with unmet transportation needs.

-The ATAC Mobility Manager position was formed to meet the goals of the Agency Transportation Advisory Committee to coordinate existing routes and vehicles to bring efficiency to the roster of transportation services that are available in Richland County.
-Social service agencies within the county can contract with the Mobility Manager to have trips scheduled with one of seven area transportation companies.
-The Mobility Manager schedules trips based on an analysis of what, if any, special assistance the rider’s needs, the fare for the distance from the riders door to the destination door and any other special considerations for each individual rider.
-At the end of the month, a single invoice is created for each social service agency which combines trips taken with all the different transportation companies into one invoice.
-For the Area Agency on Aging, each trip taken by their clients during the month is also entered into their online billing program by the Mobility Manager.
-You can contact Richland County’s Mobility Manger, Lyndsie Martin by email here.
+The Agency Transportation Advisory Committee (ATAC) formed the mobility manager position to coordinate existing routes and vehicles.
+The goal is to bring efficiency to the roster of transportation services in Richland County.
+Social service agencies within the county can contract with the mobility manager to have trips scheduled with one of seven area transportation companies.
+The mobility manager schedules trips based on an analysis of what assistance the rider needs, the fare from the rider’s door to the destination door, and any other unique conditions.
+At the end of the month, a single invoice is created for each social service agency which combines trips taken with every transportation companies.
+For the Area Agency on Aging, each trip taken by their clients during the month is also entered into their online billing program by the mobility manager.
+Visit the Richland County Mobility Management website here; https://www.richlandcountymobilitymanagement.org/

-The Coordinated Plan is intended to provide policies, goals, objectives, and techniques used for public involvement, planning and coordination activities to be conducted by the Richland County Regional Planning Commission, the Agency Transportation Advisory Committee and local partner agencies to provide coordinated public transit and human services transportation in Richland County, Ohio.
-Ultimately, it is meant to broaden the dialogue and support further collaboration between local and regional human service agencies and transportation providers to link people with the transportation services that they want and can use.
+The Coordinated Plan is intended to provide policies, goals, objectives, and techniques used for public involvement, planning, and coordination activities to be conducted by the Richland County Regional Planning Commission, the Agency Transportation Advisory Committee, and local partner agencies to provide coordinated public transit and human services transportation in Richland County.
+Ultimately, it is meant to broaden the dialogue and support collaboration between local and regional human service agencies and transportation providers to link people with the services that they want and need.

 Ohio District 5 Area Agency on Aging: This service is for Richland County individuals age 60 and over, with no other transportation options or ability to self pay.
 The STARS Levy provides transportation for: